OG-Hunter/seditiontracker.github.io-/docs/_suspects/nicholas-languerand.md

 perpwalk:
 quote: "Only true fascists censor and slander the opposition.
 You are doing precisely what SS soldiers and sympathizers would’ve done to Jews in 1940s Germany.
 God is watching."
 title: Nicholas Languerand arrested on April 15, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on November 2, 2021.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true